 Hershey Elementary School students are encouraged to participate in the Pennsylvania Young Reader’s Choice Award Program (PYRCA) sponsored by the Pennsylvania School Librarians Association.

 The purpose of this program is to promote the reading of quality books by the young people in the state; to promote teacher and librarian involvement in children’s literature; and to honor an author whose work has been recognized by the children of Pennsylvania.
 Students read books from the appropriate Grades K-3 or Grades 3-6 lists developed by the PYRCA committee.

-To qualify to vote for their favorite book, students must have read or have listened to three books read aloud.
-Students cast their votes in March, and the state winners are announced at the Pennsylvania School Librarians Conference in the spring
+To qualify to vote for their favorite book, students must read or listen to at least three titles from their list.
+Students cast their votes in March, and the winners are announced at the Pennsylvania School Librarians Conference in the spring.